How removals conditions vary across Birmingham

 7) Property form and item dimensions

-Measure big items against stair turns and door widths, especially in older terraces.
-Prepare dismantling and protection materials ahead of time.
+Measure big items against stair turns, lift openings, and door widths, especially in older terraces and split-level flats.
+This helps avoid last-minute dismantling delays.

 8) Building or estate rules